Bodrum or Marmaris: Which Resort Destination is Best For You?

 Bodrum also has a wide variety of villages with hotels for different tastes.
 But more of those hotels are mainly big hotels rather than small family-owned guesthouses.

 As for recreation, it is not right to compare the former fishing village Marmaris with the ancient city of Halicarnassus (Bodrum).
 There are many ancient sites in and around Bodrum, so it is certainly of much greater interest for travelers.
-But if excursions and tours are not your thing, then Marmaris will certainly meet a need to have a relaxing holiday by the sea.
+But if excursions and tours are not your thing, then Marmaris will certainly meet your need to have a relaxing holiday by the sea.

 From Bodrum, you can go on excursions around the Bodrum peninsula, to the Greek island of Kos, and the Turkish island Karaada famous for unique hot springs.
 From Marmaris, if available, to the Greek island of Rhodes and Dalyan.

 In general, to summarize this post – Bodrum is considered a more fancy and elite resort, which is preferred by wealthy Turks and many Europeans.
 Marmaris is a simpler destination (may fans of Marmaris forgive me), more like a village-style resort.
 Yet, it is quieter and has a slower pace of life which is perfect for many people.

 To be honest, you can really have a great vacation in any of both cities Marmaris and Bodrum.
-The main thing is to decide what your priorities are and what exactly you are looking for.
+The main thing is to decide what exactly you are looking to get with this trip.

 No matter what you choose to visit on your trip to the Turkish Riviera – Bodrum or Marmaris, I am sure you will have a wonderful time!
 Turkey is absolutely amazing and it is difficult not to fall in love with at least one of the regions.

 When traveling in Turkey, it’s always a good idea to make sure you have travel insurance.
 We personally use SafetyWing.
 They also cover expenses related to covid.
 Click here to get a quote from them.

 So, have you decided yet where to go, Bodrum or Marmaris?
 Have you been to either city before?
 Do you have more questions you need to answer?
 Do not hesitate to ask them below!